By Joanne Jeffries. Last Updated October 11th 2021. Welcome to our guide to agency workers accident at work claims.

 Agency Worker Injury Claim Solicitors

-Do you need information about agency worker accident at work claims?
+Do you need information about accident at work as an agency worker claims?
 Our guide provides essential reading and advice on making claims against temp agencies and others who have not provided a safe working environment for workers of a temporary agency.

 Many businesses and organisations employ agency staff and temporary workers and do so for a variety of reasons.
 Agency workers are contracted to work for a business on a temporary basis.
 In short, the agency finds a placement for an agency worker.

 Our guide explains your rights as an agency worker under the Health And Safety At Work Act as well as the duty of care an employer owes you and your fellow workers.
-We offer essential advice regarding agency worker accident at work claims, and who could be liable for the workplace injuries you sustained.
+We offer essential advice regarding accident at work claims, and who could be liable for the workplace injuries you sustained.

 For more advice and information on claiming accident at work compensation, please click on the sections below.
-If you are ready to discuss an agency worker accident at work claim with no obligation to proceed with our services, then please contact a member of our team on 0800 073 8801.
+If you are ready to discuss an agency worker workplace accident claim with no obligation to proceed with our services, then please contact a member of our team on 0800 073 8801.

 Select A Section

 - A Guide To Agency Worker Accident At Work Claims

 - What Is An Agency Worker?